 For example, let’s assume a community bank has net deductible temporary tax differences of $5,000,000, at a tax rate of 34%, and has a recorded deferred tax asset of $1,700,000.
 If the U.S. corporate tax rate is reduced to 15%, the value of the $5,000,000 future tax deductions is only $750,000.
 During the period the legislation is enacted to reduce the tax rates, the bank would be required to reduce its deferred tax asset by $950,000, and increase its income tax expense by $950,000.

 The good news is that tax expense on future income will be reduced, so overall a positive development.

-As with any changes in tax policy, there will be opportunities for you to consult with your BNN tax professional for tax planning strategies that could benefit your institution.
+As with any changes in tax policy, there will be opportunities for you to consult with your BNN advisor for tax planning strategies that could benefit your institution.

 Disclaimer of Liability: This publication is intended to provide general information to our clients and friends.
 It does not constitute accounting, tax, investment, or legal advice; nor is it intended to convey a thorough treatment of the subject matter.